-I guessed it wouldn’t hurt to look.
-Just last week some lucky bastard in Toulouse, France stumbled upon a Caravaggio worth $136 million when he was having his roof repaired.
+I guess it couldn’t hurt.
+Just a couple of years ago some lucky bastard in Toulouse, France stumbled upon a Caravaggio worth $136 million when he was having his roof repaired.

-After about an hour of planting the seedlings of asbestosis in my lungs, I gave up.
+After about 30 minutes planting the seedlings of asbestosis in my lungs, I gave up.
 I can safely confirm that I don’t own a Honus Wagner baseball card or an original Van Gogh.
 Or, alas, it would appear, a Princess Di beanie baby.

 This isn’t too surprising.
 I’m not much of a collector.
 That’s not to say it isn’t in my genes.